Continuous symmetry entails the Jordan algebra structure of finite-dimensional quantum theory: Main results

 Hence $L_A$ is isomorphic to the lattice of closed subspaces of the m-dimensional Hilbert space over the real numbers, complex numbers or quaternions.
-This lattice is isomorphic to the projection lattice in the Jordan matrix algebra over the division ring and $A$ becomes isomorphic to this algebra. $\square$\\
+This lattice is isomorphic to the projection lattice $L_{H_m} = \left\{ p \in H_m | p = p^{2} \right\}$ in the Jordan matrix algebra $H_m$ over the division ring.
+Now let $\pi : L_{H_m} \rightarrow L_A$ denote the isomorphism.

+With the unique spectral representation of the elements in $H_m$ as well as in $A$ we can easily extend $\pi$ to a bijection between $H_m$ and $A$ that preserves positivity and the norm, but we do not get the linearity of the extension that way.
+We shall now tackle this problem using a generalized version of Gleason's theorem for Jordan matrix algebras (\cite{bunce1985Jordan} Theorem 2.2) and following the lines of the proof of \cite{bunce1992mackey} Lemma 1.1.

+Each linear functional $ \rho $ on the order unit space $A$ can be written as the difference of two positive functionals $\mu$ and $\nu$ (see for instance \cite{hanche1984jordan} Lemma 1.2.6).
+Then $\mu \pi$ and $\nu \pi$ become non-negative measures on $L_{H_m}$ and possess linear extensions to $H_m$ by the generalized version of Gleason's theorem.
+Therefore there is a linear extension $\tilde{\rho}$ of $ \rho \pi$ to $H_m$ for each $\rho$ in the dual space $A^{\ast}$.